Probing topological protected transport in finite-sized Su-Schrieffer-Heeger chains

-Composited by dimers with staggered hopping amplitudes, a topological phase transition can be revealed in the Su-Schrieffer-Heeger (SSH) model owing to the existence of Zak phase associated with zero Berry curvature ~\cite{SSH-1, SSH-2}.
-Using the SSH model, people have illustrated the difference between bulk and boundary, chiral symmetry, adiabatic equivalence, topological invariants, and bulk–boundary correspondence~\cite{book-SSH}.
-Through the analogy in single-particle Hamiltonian, topologically non-trivial zero or $\pi$ modes can also be observed in photonic systems, through a periodically setting on the confined potentials~\cite{TP-mat, TP-photon, TP-2D, Tao}.
-With the topologically protected edge states, we can implement new types of lasing mode~\cite{laser} and optical control ~\cite{control} even under continuous deformations.
+{\it Introduction.}\textemdash Composited by dimers with staggered hopping amplitudes, a topological phase transition can be revealed in the Su-Schrieffer-Heeger (SSH) model owing to the existence of Zak phase associated with zero Berry curvature ~\cite{SSH-1, SSH-2}.
+By utilizing the SSH model, people have illustrated the difference between bulk and boundary, chiral symmetry, adiabatic equivalence, topological invariants, and bulk–boundary correspondence~\cite{book-SSH}.
+Through the analogy in single-particle Hamiltonian, topologically non-trivial zero or $\pi$ modes can also be observed in photonic systems, through a periodically setting on the confining potentials~\cite{OL-Chen, TP-mat, TP-photon, TP-2D, Tao}.
+With the topologically protected edge states, we can implement new types of lasing modes~\cite{laser1,laser} and optical control~\cite{control, nlin-SSH} even under continuous deformations.

-Unlike the conventional optical structures formed by waveguide and resonators, one can design {\it meta-materials} to manipulate waves of electromagnetic radiation in a manner not observed in bulk materials.
-By properly engineering the unit cell, also known as artificial atoms, for example, media can possess simultaneous negative permittivity and negative permeability, resulting in a left-handed refractive index~\cite{Smith04, Shalaev07}.
-In particular, the split-ring resonator (SRR)~\cite{Shelby01, Linden04} has provided an experimental platform to demonstrate magnetoinductive, electroinductive, retarded waves, and slow-light~\cite{Liu06, Ber06, Nav10, Miyamaru14, WuC11}.